ToshioCP/Gtk4-tutorial/gfm/sec11.md

 4 }
 ~~~

-When this function is involed, a TfeTextView instance is created and initialized.
+When this function is invoked, a TfeTextView instance is created and initialized.
 The initialization process is as follows.

 1. Initializes GObject (GInitiallyUnowned) part in TfeTextView instance.